-I shared with you the other day my sources of inspiration for our entry hall and corridor and today it’s time for the big reveal!
+I shared with you the other day my sources of inspiration for our entry hall and corridor and today it is time for the big reveal!

-But not any mirror, an hexagonal mirror.
+But not any mirror, a hexagonal mirror.
 I developed an obsession for a six-sided piece after watching Kate La Vie dreamy house tour.
 This West Elm mirror was EVERYTHING.
 I needed it in my life ASAP.
 And because I am a very lucky person West Elm decided to discontinue it in the UK just when I was about to place my order.
 Great.
-Guess what though, it then came back on their website at a significantly higher price… How could I justified paying north of £200 for it?
-Well I couldn’t, so I went on a six-months hunt to find a cheaper yet as good looking alternative, which I finally did!
+Guess what though?
+It then came back on their website at a significantly higher price… How could I justify paying north of £200 for it?
+Well, I couldn’t, so I went on a six-months hunt to find a cheaper yet as good looking alternative, and eventually did find one.

 Enough talking about first world problems though, and welcome to the first room you will see when entering our house!

 I really wanted a Nordic vibe for this room.
 It rains a lot in London and temperatures are never really high, so I want to feel like I am entering a warm cocoon when I go through the door.

 When you first enter the space, you will find this beautiful Heal’s storage bench where all our shoes live.
 It is pricey but we wanted something organic yet modern which we could also sit on.